Thomas-Redding/cache-everything/README.md

 * For anything more complicated (e.g. depending on request headers or timing), it is recommended that you read from the resulting sql table directly.
 The `server.py` function is only to support the extension and basic functionality.
 * There is *no* deduping logic, so `cache.db` might grow quickly.
 * Because `filterResponseData` is supported on Firefox (but not Chrome), the Chrome extension is unfortunately needs to duplicate every request sent.

+TODO:
+* Add support for requests with bodies.